Modular Jump Gaussian Processes: Implementation and empirical benchmarking

 \subsection{Modified Michalewicz}

 For a higher-dimensional example, we adapted the so-called Michalewicz function, which can be found in the Virtual Library of Simulation Experiments \citep{simulationlib}.
-Details can be found in Appendix \ref{sup:michal}.
+Details can be found in Appendix \ref{sup:michal}; note that although the original function is in $[0,\pi]^4$, we scale it to fall in $[0,1]^4$.
 Michalewicz is dimension-adaptive; here we present a 4d analysis to match the real data analysis coming in Section \ref{sec:real}.
 An LHS design is used with $N=100,000$ training inputs.
 The marginal distribution of the response is shown in the center panel of Figure \ref{fig:hists}.
+We cannot visualize the response surface in 4d, so instead we show a 2d version in the left panel of Figure \ref{fig:datavis}.}

 Unlike the previous two data sets, the response is not plausibly composed of two Gaussian components.
 Instead, it is comprised of a point mass around 0.5 with other points scattered between in $[-4,0]$.
-Nevertheless, we find that EM with two Gaussian components works well in the Modular JGP setup.
+Nevertheless, we find that EM with two Gaussian components works well in the MJGP setup.
 One goal of the presentation here is to demonstrate how even a na\"ive marginal clustering often works well in practice.

-Since $N$ here is very large, we must omit the global GP as a compactor in this experiment.
-Instead of a CGP we deploy a random forest as our classifier instead.
+Since $N$ here is very large, we must omit the global GP as a competitor in this experiment.
+Instead of a CGP we deploy a RF as our classifier.
 Finally, we limit the number of MC reps to thirty.
 Results are provided in Figure \ref{fig:michal_oos}.
-LAGP, optimal neighbors JGP, and the Modular JGP all considerably outperform the Original JGP.
+LAGP, OLAGP, and MJGP all considerably outperform OJGP.
 LAGP and OLAGP perform comparably, although interestingly LAGP seems to slightly outperform OLAGP in this case.
-The Modular JGP performs best of all, yielding the lowest RMSE in 27 of the 30 reps.
+We suspect this is due to the spiky nature of the response surface; see Figure \ref{fig:datavis}.
+In particular, we believe that OLAGP tends to overestimate the optimal neighborhood size for low values of the response (i.e., the spikes), yielding predictions much higher than the true response.
+MJGP performs best of all, yielding the lowest RMSPE in 29 of the 30 reps.